<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2877/does-anarchy-mean-coerce-people-only-that-they-free-walk-away</guid>
+<guid isPermaLink="true">https://anarchy101.org/22830/what-is-anarchism</guid>

 </item>